NoobInTheNet/nuwe-zurich-cloud-hackathon/automation/README.md

 - Please note that we've removed the LocalStack deployment as we're using AWS directly.
 - Also, we detected that Gogs UI wasn't working because of port 10080, which was being the one mapped externally for the web UI access, and is usually blocked by browsers to avoid [NAT Slipstreaming](https://www.vandis.com/insights/nat-slipstream-what-it-is-and-how-to-protect-your-organization/) attacks.
 - And the first login on Gogs, we created the admin user through the CLI tool.
+- Also had to allowlist the connections between Gogs and Jenkins, due to that because of security reasons (SSRF protection), local connections weren't allowed for the webhooks.